 Green roofs can help to reduce both storm water volume rate of run off entering the drainage system.
-In the light of this green roofs have an important role to play in the urban realm.
-As with other green infrastructure interventions. they can help provide resilience.
-Especially as cities are increasingly experiencing the increased likelihood of floods.
+Therefore green roofs have an important role to play in the urban realm.
+As with other green infrastructure interventions. they can help provide resilience in cities, especially as cities are increasingly experiencing the increased likelihood of floods.

-Green roofs are course control – The start of Sustainable Urban Drainage System (SUDS)
+Green roofs are source control – the start of Sustainable Urban Drainage System (SUDS)

 Storing and holding back the water at roof level means green roofs are a source control mechanism.
 As there is limited space at ground level in dense urban areas, green roofs are an ideal solution.